Device-independent randomness expansion against quantum side information: Theory of Device-Independent Quantum Randomness Expansion

 \subsection{Error parameters}

 Various error parameters feature in the security statements of device-independent randomness expansion.
 In this section we reprise the discussion of some of the parameters introduced in the main body of the text, starting with a calculation of the completeness error.
-We use the following theorem which gives tight bounds for the cumulative distribution function (CDF) of the binomial distribution. \begin{theorem}[\cite{AD,SZ}] Let $n \in \mathbb{N}$, $p \in (0,1)$ and let $X$ be a random variable distributed according to $X\sim\mathrm{Binomial}(n,p)$.
-Then, for every $k = 0,\dots,n-1$ we have
+We use the following theorem, which gives tight bounds for the cumulative distribution function (CDF) of the binomial distribution.